 Salmonberry is a place of peace, calm and safety.
-Our only class rules are, be kind and be safe.
+Our most important class rules are–be kind and be safe.
 We emphasize kindness, respect, nurturing, taking care, noticing, being thoughtful, and communication.
 Rules are clear, fair and equitably enforced.
-Behavioral expectations are very clear.
+Behavioral expectations are clear.

 Aesthetics are important.
 We use natural materials, textures and colors as much as possible.
-The environment is free from commercial images, stereotypical images jarring colors, etc. Children are capable of creating beautiful, vibrant works, which is often displayed and celebrated.
+The environment is free from commercial images, stereotypical images, jarring colors, etc. Children are capable of creating beautiful, vibrant works, which are often displayed and celebrated.

 Rhythms, routines and rituals help to create a sense of predictability, safety and comfort.
 These routines are always flexible and responsive to the children.
 Each day has a breathing rhythm, which includes whole group, small group, individual tasks and quiet time.
 There is a balance between activity and stillness, teacher directed activities, independent exploration, and shared cooperative tasks.
 We acknowledge, study and celebrate the rhythm of the seasons, the weather, and holidays.